What can I take with me?

 Where can I go?

-Travel to any comprehensively sanctioned country (particularly Cuba, but Iran, North Korea, Sudan and Syria too) will involve significant restrictions, even if the travel itself is permitted.
+Travel to any comprehensively sanctioned country (particularly Cuba, but Iran, North Korea, Sudan, Syria and the Crimea region of Ukraine too) will involve significant restrictions, even if the travel itself is permitted.
 For instance, provision of consulting or teaching services may require an export license, even if the topic is non-technical.
 These sanctions are complicated and require careful planning and analysis.
 Contact the Export Compliance Officer when considering travel to a sanctioned country.
 Sanctions programs and country information is available on OFAC’s website.

-On January 16th, 2015 the Obama Administration implemented important changes to the Cuba embargo and economic sanctions regulations.
-These changes ease requirements for certain authorized travel to Cuba including for educational activities or professional research and professional meetings.
-While significant changes have been made to the sanctions regime, the vast majority of the embargo is still in place and tourist travel is still prohibited.
+While significant changes have been made to the sanctions regime since 2015, the vast majority of the Cuban embargo is still in place and tourist travel to Cuba is still prohibited.

 - Family visits